 Better: Recognize behaviors, outcomes, collaboration, and company goals.
 Use complexity to amplify performance (e.g. separately reward the person who introduces new deals and the person who closes those deals).
 Sometimes, a large deal is due to luck, or the CEO walks the deal to the salesperson who gets commission.

 Having incentives and bonuses based on individual activities and results as well as team and company performance require more time and thinking up front, but serve as an investment in driving collaboration, productivity, and long-term growth.

 Myth: Salespeople thrive in competition.

-Sales metrics are a learning device, and not a scoreboard, and help to optimize success.
+Also, rely on metrics as a learning device, not a scoreboard, in order to optimize success.

 I really want to thank Sanj Sanampudi for his wisdom and passion.
 His thoughtful rants against simple commission plans taught me to appreciate rewarding collaborative behaviors and holistic outcomes, not merely counting the final results.